vipyne/votetext/README.md

 votetext.herokuapp.com
 ======================

-the idea for this app is a site where i can enter my address and phone number and then receive text messages to remind me when local elections are.
+a site where one can enter their address and phone number to receive reminder text messages the day before a local election *using Google Civic Information and Twilio APIs).

-note: election data for 2014 is not quite here yet, but you can still enter your address and find your representatives and associated data (address and the like).